 8. Robust fraud capabilities

 Mobile marketing is now a multimillion dollar business, and unfortunately, fraud has infiltrated this marketplace, causing millions of dollars in wasted ad spend.
 Virtually every campaign contains some unwanted or potentially fraudulent traffic.
 Fraud prevention tools are a must, because sometimes what seems like normal campaign activity (e.g., increased installs) isn’t the reality.
 The best fraud mitigation tools should allow you to configure and visualize your campaign traffic.
-This way, you can predetermine what types of traffic are acceptable and how to automatically deal with what’s not, via a blacklist or blocking tool.
+This way, you can predetermine what types of traffic are acceptable and how to automatically deal with what’s not, via a blocklist or blocking tool.
 Fraud detection reporting also helps resolve discrepancies between ad partners’ reports and what actually happened during the campaign.
-It’s not enough to blacklist fraudulent entities—you need reports on your traffic across apps before your campaign ends.
+It’s not enough to blocklist fraudulent entities—you need reports on your traffic across apps before your campaign ends.

 9. Data Retention